kineticstoolkit/kineticstoolkit_doc/src/loadsave.md

 loaded_variable
 ```

-## File format and supported types
+## 📄 File format and supported types

 The `ktk.zip` file format is built to be as portable and simple as possible.
 It is a standard zip file that contains two JSON files:

-- `metadata.json`: The file metadata such as the save date, the computer's operating system, etc.
+- `metadata.json`: File metadata such as the save date, the computer's operating system, the version of the ktk.zip format, etc.
 - `data.json`: The data.
-The data types that are not supported natively by the JSON file format (e.g., numpy, pandas and ktk objects) are converted to supported objects so that they are fully readable in other environments such as Matlab.
+Data types that are not natively supported by the JSON file format (e.g., numpy, pandas, kineticstoolkit TimeSeries) are converted to supported objects so that they are fully readable in other environments such as Matlab.

 The `ktk.zip` file format supports any combination of the following types: